AbhishekKolge/propertyloop-frontend/README.md

-# Propertyloop Front End using Next JS
+# Propertyloop Frontend using Next JS

-It is a front end for Propertyloop web application.
+It is a frontend for Propertyloop web application.
 It is an app where user can register as tenant or landlord and post or apply for a property.

 ## Demo